harryjjacobs/lab-journal/journal.md

-`git commit -m <message>` allows you to specify a message for the commit `git add <name> <url of remote>` is used to add a remote (usually named origin) `git push <remote name>` is used to push changes to a remote git server `git push -u origin master` push the local master branch to the remote called origin with the 'upstream' flag set
+`git commit -m <message>` allows you to specify a message for the commit `git add <name> <url of remote>` is used to add a remote (usually named origin) `git push <remote name>` is used to push changes to a remote git server `git push -u origin master/images` push the local master/images branch to the remote called origin with the 'upstream' flag set

 ## Hacking into the robot